- Improved weather protection, particularly from wind and rain.

 Can people jump off the recreational facilities?

-The repurposed facilities’ primary purpose is for recreational boating to dock, and also providing fishing activities.
-Jumping from the pontoon and climbing the existing structures is not permitted.
+The repurposed facilities’ primary purpose is for recreational mooring and fishing.
+Jumping from the pontoon and climbing the structures is not permitted.

 Will there be netted swimming enclosures at the repurposed facilities?

 No. The ideal place for swimming is clear of the ferry terminals and recreational facilities.
 Signage and modifications to the structures will take place to reduce incidents.

 What works are taking place to the existing pontoons?

 Once the new terminals are built and commissioned, the useful parts of the old ferry pontoons and gangways will be relocated and ownership transferred to Maritime Safety Queensland and repurposed as recreational boating and fishing assets.